 Most workplace learning happens on the job rather than through formal courses.
-Knowing this, our expert instructional designers tap into the hidden wealth of informality when designing digital learning assets.
+Knowing this, our expert Learning Experience Designers tap into the hidden wealth of informality when designing digital learning assets.
 Below, you are offered a glimpse of their own informal thoughts on learning through extracts from their instant messages to one another.
 This week, Kate and David discuss 'the reluctant elearner.'

-Speak to us today if you would like to discuss how our instructional designers can help turn your staff into enthusiastic learners.
+Speak to us today if you would like to discuss how we can help turn your staff into enthusiastic learners.

 i think the idea of the reluctant learner is archaic